RomelTorres/cs344/README.md

 cs344
 =====

-Introduction to Parallel Programming class code
+Solutions to the Parallel Programming class code from Udacity

 # Building on OS X